-Once the pipe is received on the job site, an inspection, prior to final acceptance, should be completed to ensure all products are correct, accounted for, and undamaged.
-All Prinsco pipe is marked with either an identification sticker or tag that lists the product name, the nominal size, and the governing standards.
+Once the pipe is received on the job site, and prior to final acceptance, an inspection should be completed to ensure all products are correct, accounted for, and undamaged.
+All Prinsco pipe is marked with either an identification sticker, tag, or label code printed on the pipe that lists the product name, nominal size, and governing standards.